Bad Boss Index: 1,000 Employees Name Worst Manager Behaviors [Infographic]

-1) Taking Credit For Employees’ Work is The Worst
+1) Taking Credit for Employees’ Work Is the Worst

 Chances are, it’s happened to you.
 You contribute a fantastic idea, invest your heart and soul into a project, or make a big process change that saves the organization a ton of money, only to have your boss smile and accept all the praise from higher-ups without so much as a nod in your direction.

-2) Managers Say It’s Not So Bad
+2) Managers Say It’s Not so Bad

 3) Women and Men Rate Bad Behavior Differently

 Out of 24 boss behaviors, women found 19 of them more unacceptable than their male counterparts did.
 Meanwhile, men felt more strongly than women about only five negative behaviors, many of which deal with a lack of acceptance by their manager.
 The five behaviors that men rated as more unacceptable when compared to women’s responses were:

 - Refuses to friend you on social media